deborat5786/github-tutorial/README.md

 ## Git vs. GitHub
 * __Git__ is a version control or a used to stage to save codes.
 * __Github__ is a cloud where you store code.
+* Git and GitHub are commonly alike from each other.
+Both have to do with coding and connects with each other git.
+Contrastly,git is what code takes place and github is what code is store in